ml-patterns/ml-patterns/library/Detection of Animals Appearance in Video Camera Field of View.md

-# Detection of animals in wildlife using video cameras
+# Detection of Animals in Wildlife with Video Cameras

 **Solution by**: Data Monsters